markyoder/wasp_clone/wasphive/README.md

 ### MaxValExc Details and Examples

 The ***Maximum Value Exclusive*** rule provides a number (real or integer) to which the associated input value must be less.
 Most often, this rule will contain a constant number, and the associated input value must be less than this number.
 For example, *MaxValExc = 0.0* denotes that this element value must be less than zero (not equal).
 This rule may also have a relative input lookup path from the element being validated.
 If the set in the input represented by the relative path is a single value, and if that value is a number, then that value will be used to determine the maximum exclusive allowed input value.
 If an element at this relative lookup path exists in the input and it is not a number, then it will fail this check.
-However, if this element does not exist at all in the input, then this validation check will not fail - that is delegated to the `MinOccurs` check.
+However, if this element does not exist at all in the input, then this validation check is delegated to the `MinOccurs` check and will not fail.

 Schema example:
 ```javascript